 This means that by sleeping with legs elevated back pain can be significantly reduced.
 For an even more pronounced effect, sleep with a pillow under the small of your back, too.

-What Are the Disadvantages to Sleeping with Legs Elevated?
+What Are the Disadvantages of Sleeping with Legs Elevated?

 So, now we’re familiar with the many advantages of sleeping with your legs raised.
 It can be an excellent option for people with various circulatory and spinal problems, as well as injuries.